Only by the Night: Commercial performance

 Only by the Night was a massive success in the United Kingdom.
 At the end of September 2008, the album entered the UK Albums Chart at number one, with first week sales of over 220,000 copies.
 In February 2009, it was announced that Only by the Night is currently the biggest selling digital album of all-time in the UK, surpassing Amy Winehouse's Back to Black.
 Sales for 2008, in which Only by the Night was the third biggest selling album of the year, were 1,181,640 and a similar level of 1,078,555 for 2009, when it became the fifth biggest selling album of the year.
 It sold a further 340,000 units in 2010 and was placed at number 31 on the year-end chart.
 As of March 27, 2011, Only by the Night has spent 131 consecutive weeks inside the Top 75.
 As of October 2016, it has sold 2,916,779 copies in the UK.

 In the U.S., the album debuted at number five on the Billboard 200, but fell to 20 the following week.
 It then dropped as low as 78, but then gradually moved back up the chart.
 After 48 weeks on the chart, the album managed to outpeak its debut position, climbing to number four.
-It has also managed to achieve a 2× Platinum certification for shipping three million copies.
+It has also managed to achieve a 2× Platinum certification for shipping two million copies.
 In Canada, the album debuted at number four on the Canadian Albums Chart, eventually peaking at number two.

 In Australia, the album has been certified 9× Platinum, selling over 630,000 copies.
 It re-entered the Australia charts at 43 in September 2010.
 The album was the highest selling album of 2008 in Australia.
 The album has also been a hit in New Zealand, spending over thirty consecutive weeks in the top ten, including nine non-consecutive weeks at number one.
 It finished 2008 as the second highest selling album and has been certified 5× Platinum by RIANZ.

 In Germany, Only by the Night has spent 104 weeks on the country's Albums Chart making it the 50th album to spend two years or longer on that chart.

 Worldwide sales of the album exceed 6.2 million copies, according to a press release by the band.